Evaluation of the safety of cediranib in the prevention of bowel perforation in platinum-resistant ovarian cancer

 Please note - unless we state otherwise in the summary, you need to talk to your doctor about joining a trial.

-Women may be able to participate if they have:
+You may be able to take part in this clinical trial if you have:

 - ovarian cancer that has spread to your tummy (abdomen) and doctors think that you are at risk of bowel obstruction (blockage of the bowel)